salmandileepkhan/PYTHON-BASICS/README.md

 # PYTHON-BASICS
-Here this repo cover the basic python for Machine learning except ML libraries
+Here this repo cover the basic python for Machine learning except python libraries